ryanfleury/metadesk/docs/metadesk_reference.md

 //~ Basic Utilities

 @send(HelperMacros)
+@doc("Will cause a crash when @code 'c' is false.")
 @macro MD_Assert: {
     c,
 };

 @send(HelperMacros)
+@doc("Will cause a compilation failure when @code 'c' is false.")
 @macro MD_StaticAssert: {
     c,
+    @doc("A label for this static assertion.
+Necessary for static asserts in C.") label,
 };

 @send(HelperMacros)
+@doc("Treats @code 'a' as a static array to calculate the number of elements in the array.
+Does not work on pointers used to point at a number of elements.")
 @macro MD_ArrayCount: {
     a,
 };